Algeria–United States relations

 In July 2001, President Abdelaziz Bouteflika became the first Algerian President to visit the White House since 1985.
 This visit, followed by a second meeting in November 2001, and President Bouteflika's participation at the June 2004 G8 Sea Island Summit, is indicative of the growing relationship between the United States and Algeria.
 Since the September 11 attacks in the United States, contacts in key areas of mutual concern, including law enforcement and counter-terrorism cooperation, have intensified.
-Algeria publicly condemned the terrorist attacks on the United States and has been strongly supportive of the international war on terrorism.
+Algeria publicly condemned the terrorist attacks on the United States and has been strongly supportive of the Global War on Terrorism.
 The United States and Algeria consult closely on key international and regional issues.
 The pace and scope of senior-level visits has accelerated.

 History

 Precolonial Period

 The European maritime powers paid the tribute demanded by the rulers of the pirate states of North Africa (Algiers, Tunis, Tripoli) to prevent attacks on their cargo by privateers.
 No longer covered by English tribute payments after the American Revolution, US merchant ships were seized and sailors enslaved in the years following independence.
 In 1794, the US Congress allocated funds for the construction of warships to counter the threat of piracy in the Mediterranean.
 Despite the naval preparations, the United States concluded a treaty with the dey of Algiers in 1797, guaranteeing the payment of tribute amounting to US$10 million over a period of twelve years in exchange for a promise that Algerian privateers would not disturb the US fleets.
 Ransom and tribute payments to pirate states amounted to 20 per cent of the US government's annual revenues in 1804.